amcsleite/wit/README.md

 #Running quantum limits
 - mSeeSaw computes limits using projective measurement or POVMS
 - prepareNPADimNeumark - prepares momentum matrix base for a scenario
-- runNPADimNeuMark - run SDP for a specific witness using the base bound with prepareNPADimNeumark
+- runNPADimNeumark - run SDP for a specific witness using the base bound with prepareNPADimNeumark